Fibromyalgia

 How common is fibromyalgia?

-According to a representative study about 2 percent of adults in Germany suffer from fibromyalgia.
+According to a representative study, about 2 percent of adults in Germany suffer from fibromyalgia.

-Chronic muscle pain: around 2 percent of adults in Germany have fibromyalgia.
+Around 2 percent of adults in Germany have fibromyalgia.

 Fibromyalgia usually begins inconspicuously and develops over a long period.
 Many people have diffuse pain or other pain disorders for a long time before being diagnosed with fibromyalgia.
-Potential symptoms include irritable bowel syndrome, back, neck and jaw pain as well as headaches.
-Women can also experience severe period pain, endometriosis or chronic bladder inflammation (interstitial cystitis).

-Some people affected already had frequent headaches, stomach aches, muscle ache or joint pain as children or adolescents.
+Some people affected had frequent headaches, stomach aches, muscle ache or joint pain as children or adolescents.

 The symptoms of fibromyalgia and the way it progresses can differ greatly.
 Phases of severe pain can alternate with almost symptom-free ones.

-A large study of people with fibromyalgia that lasted for more than 10 years found that the symptoms improved slightly in 25 percent of the participants and significantly in 10 percent.
+A large study of people with fibromyalgia that lasted for more than ten years found that the symptoms improved slightly in 25 percent of the participants and significantly in 10 percent.
 However, most people’s symptoms remained unchanged over the long term.

 How is fibromyalgia diagnosed?